walles/riff/README.md

 # TODO

+## Before setting the new riff as `$PAGER`

 - Visualize removed linefeed at end of file properly
 - Visualize adding a missing linefeed at end of file properly
 - Visualize missing linefeed at end of file as part of the context properly
 - Refine `ax`->`bx\nc` properly
+- Strip all color from the input before handling it to enable users to set Git's pager.diff and pager.show variables to 'riff' without also needing to set color.diff=false.
 - If stdout is a terminal, pipe the output to a pager using the algorithm described under `core.pager` in `git help config`.
 - Do some effort to prevent fork loops if people set riff as `$PAGER`
-- Strip all color from the input before handling it to enable users to set Git's pager.diff and pager.show variables to 'riff' without also needing to set color.diff=false.
-- Do not highlight anything if there are "too many" differences between the sections.
-The point here is that we want to highlight changes, but if it's a _replacement_ rather than a change then we don't want to highlight it.
+- You can do `git diff | riff` and get reasonable output.

 - Refine by word rather than by character

+## Before releasing the Rust version as the official one

 - On exceptions, print the riff.rb @state
 - On exceptions, print the line riff.rb was processing
 - On exceptions, print a link to the issue tracker
 - Add support for --help
 - Print help and bail if stdin is a terminal
-- Add support for --version
+- Add support for `--version`
-- Add test for never changing the number of lines in the input, that messes up `git add -p` behavior.
-- On exceptions, print the current version just like --version
+- On exceptions, print the current version just like `--version`
+- Do not highlight anything if there are "too many" differences between the sections.
+The point here is that we want to highlight changes, but if it's a _replacement_ rather than a change then we don't want to highlight it.
 - Put an upper bound on how large regions we should attempt to refine
 - Find out how the LCS algorithm scales and improve the heuristic for when not to call it.

-- You can do `git diff | riff` and get reasonable output.
+## Misc

+- Add a trailing whitespace analysis pass to the Refiner
+- Let the Refiner highlight whitespace errors among the added lines in reverse red.
+- Add highlighting of non-leading tabs to the whitespace analysis
+- Add test for never changing the number of lines in the input, that messes up `git add -p` behavior.
 - Make a first public release
 - Do `git show 0f5dd84` and think about how to visualize one line changing to itself with a comma at the end plus a bunch of entirely